Yes, children can be affected by Covid-19. Here's why doctors say they need to be protected - KESQ

 While children are far less likely to die from Covid-19 than adults, the deaths are still significant, CDC Director Dr. Rochelle Walensky said.

-At least 416 children ages 0 to 18 have died from Covid-19, according to data from the National Center for Health Statistics.
+At least 542 children in the US have died from Covid-19, according to CDC data.

-“I think we fall into this flawed thinking of saying that only 400 of these 600,000 deaths from Covid-19 have been in children,” Walensky said in July.

-“Children are not supposed to die.
-And so 400 is a huge amount.”

-The number of Covid-19 deaths among children is more than twice the number of pediatric flu deaths reported by the CDC between 2019-2020, among the worst flu seasons since 2010.
+The number of Covid-19 deaths among children is more than twice the number of pediatric flu deaths reported by the CDC between 2019-2020.

 The main reason why Covid-19 is deadlier for children than other infectious diseases is because many children are vaccinated against other diseases, said Dr. James Campbell, professor of pediatrics at the University of Maryland School of Medicine.